 The origins and history of felines provide valuable clues about why this difference exists between our pets.
 It’s a story of pharaohs, worship, and a shared past that stretches back millions of years.
 Cats have always fascinated us.
 Their past reveals how these animals have won a place in our hearts.

 It’s essential to start at the evolutionary beginning to understand the chronicle of the cat’s existence better.
 It turns out that humans are much closer to our feline companions than you may think.
-Cats, dogs, rodents, and hominids, or early humans and apes, share a common ancestor that goes back about 94 million years ago.
+Cats, dogs, rodents, and hominids, or early humans and apes, share a common ancestor.2

-That can explain, in part, why we can communicate so well with our pets.
+That can explain, in part, why we can connect so well with our pets.
 Researchers concluded that domesticated cats could hone their vocal repertoire to broadcast their feelings and needs to their owners.
 Anyone with a feline companion in their life is sure to agree.
-Our evolutionary history has also given us an edge, with us sharing about 90% of our DNA.
+Our evolutionary history has also given us an edge, with us sharing about 80% of our DNA.

 The Origins of Early Cats

-As a group, cats stayed together relatively long before diverging into the ca 38 wild species that exist today from the original eight lineages.
-Our pets have a common origin with other smaller felines, including the African Wildcat and Sand Cat. they diverged from the others about 8–10 million years ago.
+As a group, felines diverged into the 37 species that exist today from the original eight lineages.
+Our pets have a common origin with other smaller felines, including the African Wildcat and Sand Cat.
+They diverged from the others about 3.4 million years ago.
 If you look at pictures of these species, the resemblance is uncanny.

-The fascinating thing about this lineage—and cats, in general—is the number of shared behaviors.
+The fascinating thing about felines, in general, is the number of shared behaviors.
 They all rely on sight to hunt.
-All are meat-eaters with specialized teeth to get the job done.
-Unlike dogs, cats are obligate carnivores, which means they get at least 70% of their nourishment from these food sources.
+All are meat-eaters with specialized teeth.
+Unlike dogs, cats are obligate carnivores, which means they get at least 70% of their nourishment from these protein-rich food sources.
 They have a difficult time digesting plant materials because of this trait.

 The evolutionary history of domesticated cats followed an obscure path that has left researchers puzzled about the exact pathway to domestication.
-However, genetic analysis has revealed that our pets are all descendants of the Middle Eastern wildcat, Felis sylvestris.
-That coincides with other evidence of the origin of the animal’s lineage in the Mediterranean region.
+However, genetic analysis has revealed that our pets are all descendants of subspecies of Felis sylvestris.

 Evidence of Cat Domestication